 You can either gain access to Prime Video through an Amazon Prime membership, which costs £79 ($99) a year or £7.99 ($10.99) a month, or can pay £5.99 a month in the UK for just Prime Video access.
 A 30-day trial of Amazon Prime is available for new users.

 Rentals and purchases through Amazon Video can be downloaded, but unlike some rivals so can a lot of the subscription covered content on Amazon Prime Video.

 Several of the films and all of the TV shows designated Amazon Originals can be downloaded to a mobile device for viewing later.
-The offline viewing functionality is limited to just two films or shows at a time, and once you start to watch one you only have 48 hours to complete it, but it's a great service to have when you need to travel and will have no internet connection.
+The offline viewing functionality is limited to just two films or shows at a time, unless it is an Amazon Original, and once you start to watch one you only have 48 hours to complete it, but it's a great service to have when you need to travel and will have no internet connection.

 What do I also get with Amazon Prime?

-As well as Amazon Prime Video, your £79 a year Prime membership fee gives you so much more.
-Here are the additional benefits you get when subscribing to Amazon Prime:
+As well as Amazon Prime Video, your Prime membership fee gives you so much more.
+Here are some of the additional benefits you get when subscribing to Amazon Prime: